Reg Gorman: Personal life

-Reg Gorman, trained with Hayes Gordon and J.C.
-Williamson Theatre Company, he was married to fellow actor Judith Roberts.
+Reg Gorman, trained with Hayes Gordon and J. C. Williamson Theatre Company, he was married to fellow actor Judith Roberts.
 The couple had three children: Kate, Karl and Charmaine.
 They raised their children together while working in the theatre, television and film industries.

 Career

 Television roles

 While having his comedy roots in vaudeville, Gorman began his television career with appearances on the Australian television series Consider Your Verdict in 1964 and again in 1966.
 His first recurring star role in a series was the ATN series Mrs. Finnegan as Darby Finnigan in 13 episodes from 1970 to 1971.

 In 1976, he joined the cast of The Sullivans and remained in his role of Jack Fletcher for the series' entire 1976–1983 run.

 Gorman played the guest role of Bert Gibbs in Prisoner in 1984, and appeared in several episodes of the series The Henderson Kids (1985).
-In 1985 he guested in four episodes in Neighbours as Wally Walters, returning to the series again in 1999 in a different role.
+In 1985 he guested in nine episodes of Neighbours as Wally Walters, returning to the series again in 1999 in a different role.

 He starred as Reg Hide in the 1987 series pilot Jackal and Hide alongside Norman Yemm, his former co-star from The Sullivans, who co-starred in the pilot as the character of Norm Jackal.

 In 1994, he played the role of Mr. Fowler in the Hugh Jackman vehicle Snowy River: The McGregor Saga.
 In 1997 he held the role of Grandpa in seven episodes of The Wayne Manifesto.

 From 2000 through to 2001, he appeared in the series Something in the Air in four episodes as Ken.
 He also appeared as Harry Patterson in all 26 episodes of the 2004 comedy series Fergus McPhail.